mh-cbon/go-repo-utils/README.md

 - https://github.com/Masterminds/vcs

-A way more complete api, with a different approach.
+A way more complete and better api, with a different approach.